About

 Programs

-Residents participated in guided walks, shared meals, somatic and sensory exercises, and workshops focused on Black and queer ecological futures, while also having spacious time for independent making and rest.
-The program blended structured grounding practices with open studio days, communal dialogue, and optional skill-shares.
+Earthly Pleasures was a weekend-long gathering that invited artists to slow down, connect with the land, and explore creative practice through sensory engagement and ecological presence.
+Residents participated in guided walks, shared meals, somatic and sensory exercises, and workshops focused on Black and queer ecological futures, alongside spacious time for independent making and rest.

 Home